tungsten-ai/docs/docs/tutorial/getting_started.md

 tungsten push <username>/<project name>
 ```

-Now you can visit https://tungsten-ai.com and find a new model is added to the project.
+Now you can find a new model is added to the project.

-You can run it in the web.
+Visit [https://tungsten-ai.com](https://tungsten-ai.com) in a browser and run it.

 Also, you can pull the model as follows:
 ```